5 Tips for Faster Medical Record Review

 Tip #5: Streamline Collaboration with a Centralized Platform

-Legal teams, medical experts, and other stakeholders often need access to the same records.
-A centralized platform like Fact Link enables collaboration, allowing teams to annotate records, flag critical details, and maintain an organized review process.
+Legal teams, medical experts, and other stakeholders usually need to see the same records.
+A platform like Fact Link that is centralized makes collaboration easier, as teams can annotate records, highlight key information, and keep the review process well-organized.

 - Secure document sharing with controlled access.